vipulnaik/diet-exercise-health/profile-information/health-profile.md

 the HOMA-IR calculation suggests.
 Continued monitoring will help paint a clearer picture.

+#### Plan for followup measurements and actions

+My plan is to monitor my insulin sensitivity through periodic
+measurement:

+* HOMA-IR calculation: I plan to get simultaneous readings of fasting glucose (as part of a comprehensive metabolic panel) and fasting insulin about once a year.
+This will give a time series of HOMA-IR at roughly yearly granularity.

+* LP-IR calculation: I plan to get a NMR lipoprofile (that includes the LP-IR score) about once a year.
+This wiill give a time seies of LP-IR at roughly yearly granularity.

+* TG/HDL-C ratio calculation: Get a lipid panel (either a basic one or a NMR lipoprofile) every 3-6 months, getting 2-4 readings per year.
+This will give a time series of TG/HDL-C with 2-4 data points per year.

+If the combined picture from the levels and trends revealed in these measurements is concerning, and I don't get other information that causes me to update, I may invest more effort.
+Until then, I do not plan to do any further research or lifestyle adjustment around insulin sensitivity.

+If I do get new information, I may look into also adding post-prandial glucse + insulin measurements.
+This will involve getting a post-prandial blood test.

 ### Glycemic control

 Glycemic control refers to control of blood glucose levels.
 Generally,